Notices dated 12/28/17 appeal by 2/12/18

 The Ground Rent Registry also provides information showing each property for which a Notice of Application for a Ground Rent Redemption Where the Address of the Landlord is Unknown has been accepted by the Department.
 If a ground rent redemption filing exists, the registry will indicate that an Application for Ground Rent Redemption has been filed; whether the redemption amount has been paid and a Ground Rent Redemption Certificate has been issued; and if a payout has been authorized by the Department to the lease holder of record.

 The owner of a ground lease may not collect a payment of a ground rent unless the ground lease is duly registered with SDAT and the statutory “Notice Required by Maryland Law Regarding Your Ground Rent” has been mailed to the residential property owner at least sixty (60) days before a payment is due.

-Blank redemption deed
+Blank redemption deed and instructions

-Blank redemption deed (This form can be filled in on a computer)If the owner of a single family residential property who is the tenant under a ground lease on the property has had no communication from the ground rent holder for three years or more, the ground lease tenant may use the procedure prescribed by law to redeem the ground lease by applying to SDAT.
+Blank redemption deed and instructions (This form can be filled in on a computer)If the owner of a single family residential property who is the tenant under a ground lease on the property has had no communication from the ground rent holder for three years or more, the ground lease tenant may use the procedure prescribed by law to redeem the ground lease by applying to SDAT.
 This process will take at least 120 days to complete and begins once the Notice of Intent to Redeem is posted.

 301 W. Preston St., Baltimore, MD 21201-2395